Micki Free: Biography

-Micki Free has recorded with Billy Gibbons of ZZ Top and the DVD/CD/EP release Micki Free Live in Hyde Park featured Bill Wyman, formerly of The Rolling Stones.
+Free has recorded with Billy Gibbons of ZZ Top and the DVD/CD/EP release Micki Free Live in Hyde Park featured Bill Wyman, formerly of The Rolling Stones.
 In 2002, he was cast to play Tonto in a new production of The Lone Ranger.

-Native Music Rocks is a music program created by Micki Free, designed to give Native American musicians an opportunity to tour alongside Micki and his band, American Horse Trio.
+Native Music Rocks is a music program created by Free, designed to give Native American musicians an opportunity to tour alongside Micki and his band, American Horse Trio.
 The band features Cindy Blackman-Santana, former drummer for Lenny Kravitz, and David Santos on bass.
 Free was Director of the Native Music Rocks program and went on to create the first Native American Record company, Native Music Rocks Records, distributed by Fontana/Universal Music.
 He was a recording artist on the label as well as Chief Creative officer/VP.
 The event was sponsored by Hard Rock International and the Seminole Tribe of Florida.

 Free was invited to appear as part of an all-star cast of Native American musicians, known as Native Rocks, at the American Indian Inaugural Ball in Arlington, Virginia, on the occasion of president Barack Obama's inauguration.
 He performed with Native Rocks at a related event at the Hard Rock Cafe prior to performing at the Inaugural Ball.

-Micki's lates album to date is entittled; "Micki Free Turquoise Blue", featuring members of Santana, with special guests; Steve Stevens of Billy Idol, and Gary Clark Jr. Mickis release "Tattoo Burn (2012), is a blues-rock style album written, produced, arranged, and performed by Free.
+Free's release Tattoo Burn (2012), is a blues-rock style album written, produced, arranged, and performed by Free.
+Micki's latest album to date is Turquoise Blue (2022).